PaulaaPP/MyGalery/README.md

-#My Galery site
+#My Gallery site

 ## About

-This is repository of custom block theme in wordpress page My Galery.
+This is repository of custom block theme in wordpress page My Gallery.